 Your Child's Experience.

 Children experience numerous special programs and activities on a regular basis.
 Our music teacher has a degree in music therapy, and classes participate in songs and rhythms that utilize instruments.
 Children learn music theory in a joyful, engaging, interactive manner.
 Our Book Nook has an extensive collection of children's books.
 Classes visit the Book Nook weekly to hear stories from books or told through the use of flannel board or puppets.
 Stories mirror the studies children are exploring in the classroom.
 Our art teacher goes into the classroom to support the teachers and the work the children are doing.
 The art teacher works directly with children in 2s and above.
-Spanish occurs in the four and five day classes for 3s, Pre-K and Young 5s.
+Spanish occurs in the four and five day classes for 3s, Pre-K and Pre-K Plus.
 Our Spanish teacher teaches weekly Spanish lessons.
 She is also an assistant teacher in our two year old program.
 Chapel occurs twice a month in the sanctuary beginning in the fall for children in 2s and above.
 Children in the 18-24 month classes join in January, Chapel is developmentally appropriate time developed around a year long theme filled with songs, rhythms, prayers and a bible story that utilizes props and interaction.
 Three year old classes and above sing once a year during chapel.
-This year's theme is water.
+This year's theme is superheroes in the bible..